-- The full infill plate exhibited non-negligible compressive strength during unloading in the quasi-static tests, as was observed in the UW subassembly tests; however, the compressive resistance of the web plates during unloading does not appear to adversely impact recentering during dynamic loading since all the specimens were all able to recenter following ground motion shaking.
-Further details on earthquake loading can be found in [13]. - The strip infill web plate configuration does exhibit the idealized tension-only web plate response as intended, where the web plate has negligible resistance during unloading and does not resist load until reaching the peak plastic strain from previous cycles.
-Infill strips were able to sustain larger drift demands without tearing compared with full infill plates, and may be beneficial in retrofit or repair applications where it is difficult to bring large infill plates into occupied buildings. - SC-SPSWs with the NewZ-BREAKSS were able to eliminate frame expansion while still providing recentering capabilities.
-This PT connection type is a viable alternative to the FR connection for self-centering systems. - In all tests, the PT boundary frame remained essentially elastic, and only the web plates were replaced between tests, verifying the rapid repairability of the SC-SPSW system.
+1) The full infill plate exhibited non-negligible compressive strength during unloading in the quasi-static tests (example results shown in Fig. 5(a)), as was observed in the UW subassembly tests; however, the compressive resistance of the web plates during unloading does not appear to adversely impact recentering during dynamic loading since all the specimens were all able to recenter following ground motion shaking.
+Further details on earthquake loading can be found in Ref.
+[13].

+2) The strip infill web plate configuration does exhibit the idealized tension-only web plate response as intended (example results shown in Fig. 5(b)), where the web plate has negligible resistance during unloading and does not resist load until reaching the peak plastic strain from previous cycles.
+Infill strips were able to sustain larger drift demands without tearing compared with full infill plates, and may be beneficial in retrofit or repair applications where it is difficult to bring large infill plates into occupied buildings.

+3) SC-SPSWs with the NewZ-BREAKSS connections were able to eliminate frame expansion while still providing recentering capabilities.
+This PT connection type is a viable alternative to the FR connection for selfcentering systems.

+Fig. 4 UB test set-up for (a) quasi-static and (b) shake table tests [11]

+Fig. 5 Results from quasi-static testing of SC-SPSW specimens employing NZ-type connections with (a) full infill web plate and (b) strip infill plates

+4) In all tests, the PT boundary frame remained essentially elastic, and only the web plates were replaced between tests, verifying the rapid repairability of the SC-SPSW system.
+Response of the PT boundary frame without infill web plates and with NewZ-BREAKSS connections is indicated by the red lines (denoted "NZB test") in Fig. 5.

-3.3 NCREE Full-Scale Two-Story Pseudo-Dynamic Tests
+3.3 NCREE full-scale two-story pseudo-dynamic tests

 Two full-scale, two-story specimens were tested under pseudo-dynamic loading at NCREE.
-One specimen employed FR beam-to-column connections (Specimen FR), while the other employed NewZ-BREAKSS beam-to-column connections (Specimen NZ).
+One specimen employed FR beam-to-column connections (Specimen FR), while the other employed NewZ-BREAKSS beamto-column connections (Specimen NZ).
 All other physical aspects of the specimens were identical apart from the PT beam-to-column connections used.
 This test program was also the first to employ post-tensioned column base connections in the SC-SPSWs.
 These PT column base connections behaved like a flange-rocking connection, where vertical PT bars were provided on both sides of the column web and were anchored within the height of the columns, and shear forces at the base of the column were transferred to the foundation vie reinforced angles attached to the foundation pedestal to allow for the column base connection to uplift and rotate.
-Lateral bracing (shown in blue in Fig. 5) prevented out-of-plane deformation of the specimen (shown in yellow in Fig. 5), and two actuators were placed at the top of one of the column to load the specimen.
+Lateral bracing (shown in blue in Fig. 6) prevented out-of-plane deformation of the specimen (shown in yellow in Fig. 6), and two actuators were placed at the top of one of the column to load the specimen.

 Each specimen was pseudo-dynamically subjected to ground motions representing three seismic hazard levels (50/50, 10/50, and 2/50) for a Los Angeles, California location.
 These ground motions were selected from the suite of ground motions developed for this site as part of the SAC Steel Project [14].
 Each ground motion was followed by a period of free vibration to assess recentering characteristics, and no repair was done to the web plates between ground motions, even though significant web plate yielding was observed, as expected, during the 10/50 excitation.
-Further details on the NCREE test program can be found in [12], [15], and [16].
+Further details on the NCREE test program can be found in Refs.
+[12,15,16].